1000ideas/redmine-handlebars/README.md

-# Occupancy Remine Plugin
+# Handlebars Remine Plugin

-Plugin allows you to track current user occupancy.
-Show in pretty way how much work user have to do in current time.
+Plugin allows you to track current user work.
+Show in pretty way, by very handle bars, how much work user have to do in current time.